Staff Member Biography

 Abbotts J, Williams R, Ford G, Hunt K, West P. Morbidity and Irish Catholic descent in Britain: relating health disadvantage to behaviour.
 Ethnicity & Health 1999;4:221-230pubmed

 Der G, Macintyre S, Ford G, Hunt K, West P. The relationship of household income to a range of health measures in three age cohorts from the West of Scotland.
-European Journal of Public Health 1999;9:271-277
+European Journal of Public Health 1999;9:271-277open access

-Emslie C, Hunt K, Macintyre S. Gender differences in health amongst full-time employees of a British University.
+Emslie C, Hunt K, Macintyre S. Gender differences in minor morbidity among full time employees of a British university.
 Journal of Epidemiology & Community Health 1999;53:465-475pubmed

 Emslie C, Hunt K, Macintyre S. Gender or job differences?
 Working conditions amongst men and women in white-collar occupations.
 Work, Employment and Society 1999;13:711-729pubmed